How do we engage today’s students, in today’s world, with literary and nonfiction texts?

 Graduate Credit (optional):

 One credit will be available through Stony Brook University.
 An additional written assignment and fee will be required.
-Visit ncte.org/institute for details.
+More details coming soon.

-The Biltmore Hotel is offering a very reduced room rate ($169 per night) to Summer Institute attendees.
-Each room has two king sized beds as well as a nicely appointed sitting area.
-To secure your reservation enter the reservation code 1806NCTESU at checkout.
+The Biltmore Hotel is offering a very reduced room rate ($169 per night) to Institute attendees.
+Each room has two king-sized beds, as well as a nicely appointed sitting area.
+To secure your reservation, enter the reservation code 1806NCTESU at checkout.

 Reserve Your Room By Phone

-Guests can call a Hotel Reservations Agent directly at 401-340-2974 seven days a week, twenty-four hours a day, and use your group code 1806NCTESU when speaking with the reservations agent.
+Guests can call a Hotel Reservations Agent directly at 401-340-2974 seven days a week, twenty-four hours a day, and use the group code 1806NCTESU when speaking with the reservations agent.